vishnukulkarni24/Clinical_data_Statistical_programming/README.md

-# Clinical Statistical Programming – End-to-End Workflow (Python)
+# Clinical Statistical Programming –

 This repository demonstrates my **regular hands-on practice in Statistical Programming**, following industry-standard clinical trial workflows used in pharmaceutical and CRO environments.